 Additional tasks include Subpoena Service and Court Liaison.
 An assigned uniform patrol officer will conduct an initial investigation, write a report on the crime circumstances, pertinent facts, witness statements, and list physical evidence at the scene.
 Cases are prioritized for investigative follow-up based on the severity and nature of the crime and the presence or absence of workable leads.
 Current investigative skills, techniques, and technical resources are used to identify, locate and apprehend criminal suspects, recover stolen property and provide prosecutors with criminal cases that will culminate in successful prosecutions.

 The S.E.U. unit is comprised of detectives assigned to specific caseloads involving all gang-related criminal activity, vice, narcotics, criminal intelligence, and alcohol-related crimes and is supervised by a police sergeant.
 The unit works with county, state, and federal law enforcement agencies.

 Gang enforcement officers assigned to the Field Services Division work in partnership with SEU conducting monthly enforcement operations focusing on criminal gang activity, parolees, and those on active probation.

 The detective works with sworn law enforcement personnel from the county, state, and federal agencies investigating and apprehending criminal suspects involved in narcotics trafficking.

-Persons seeking the return of any item(s) booked into the Police Department's Property Unit should contact the Property Clerk at 626-570-5148 to make an appointment for pick up.
-Pick-up times are: Monday through Friday from 7 am to 11:30 am and 1 pm to 2:30 pm
+Persons seeking the return of any item(s) booked into the Police Department's Property Unit should contact the Property Clerk at 626-570-5148 or email the Property Clerk. to make an appointment for pick up.
+Pick-up times are: Monday through Thursday from 7:00 am to 4:30 pm.